 Communication is an art, skill and incredible tool that should be taught to all children in school but sadly isn’t.
-And because we were never “taught” how to communicate, we often find ourselves in conflict without knowing how to resolve it.
+Because we were never “taught” how to communicate, we find ourselves in conflict without knowing how to resolve it.

 Miscommunication is often at the core of all conflicts, be they relationship break downs, an inharmonious work environment, tension between family members etc, because we’re often communicating unconsciously from a triggered, reactive, state vs a state of awareness.

-There are are two aspects of conscious communication which I believe to be vitally important:
+There are are two aspects of conscious communication which are vitally important:

 1. Understanding oneself and how to communicate authentically 2.
 Communicating in a way where we can be heard by the other

 The first aspect is what I call, discovering your Authentic Self.
 This is a journey inwards discovering the language of your inner landscape.
 Getting to know your emotions, needs, what scares you, triggers you, what your wounding is and how to take care of yourself.

 Your Authentic Self is really just who you truly are-and who you’ve always been-beneath who you think you “should” be.
 Beneath all the various belief systems you’ve taken on from childhood and over the span of your life, and the hurt of life’s experiences along the way.